First order Martingale model risk and semi-static hedging: Main Results

-where $B_p(\mu, r) $ and $B^{{\rm ad}}_p ( \mu, r )$ are the closed balls for the $p$-Wasserstein distance and the Adapted $p$-Wasserstein one, respectively.
-Inverting the inf and the sup in \eqref{bar G} leads naturally to lower distributionally robust problems:
+where $\Bcl(\mu, r) $ and $ \Bad ( \mu, r )$ are the closed balls for the $p-$ Wasserstein distance and the adapted $p-$ Wasserstein distance, defined by \eqref{eqdef:balls_deviations} and, $h^{\otimes}$ is defined by \eqref{eqdef:otimes}.
+Inverting the infimum and the supremum in Equation \eqref{eqdef:upbar G} leads to the lower distributionally robust problems:

-where the infimum over all dynamic hedging strategies restricts the deviations to those martingale models in the ball.
+where $\BadM, \BclM$ are defined by \eqref{eqdef:balls_deviations}.
+Hence, the infimum over all dynamic hedging strategies restricts the deviations to those martingale models in the ball.

-\begin{Remark} {\rm We address here the main question on whether the distributionally robust value function should be defined through the deviation from the reference model in the sense of the Wasserstein distance OR in the sense of the adapted Wasserstein distance.
+\begin{Remark} {\rm We address here the main question of whether the distributionally robust value function should be defined through the deviation from the reference model in the sense of the Wasserstein distance \textbf{or} in the sense of the adapted Wasserstein distance.

-$\bullet$ In the remarkable work by \citeauthor{backhoff_estimating_2022} \cite{backhoff_estimating_2022}, it is shown that the adapted Wasserstein distance is more suitable for dynamic optimization problems as optimal control and optimal stopping: the adapted Wasserstein distance is the coarsest topology which guarantees the continuity of optimal stopping problems with bounded continuous reward, and restores the continuity of the (bounded) portfolio optimization problems.
-For this reason, it is tempting to consider the deviations from the starting model $\mu$ within the adapted Wasserstein ball as in \citeauthor{bartlsensitivityadapted} \cite{bartlsensitivityadapted}.
-The corresponding robust evaluation problem is denoted $\overline{G}^{\rm M}_{{\rm ad},p}$ and $\underline{G}^{\rm M}_{{\rm ad},p}$ in \eqref{bar G}-\eqref{lowbar G}.
+$\bullet$ In the remarkable work by \citeauthor{backhoff_estimating_2022} \cite{backhoff_estimating_2022}, it is shown that the adapted Wasserstein distance is more suitable for dynamic optimization problems such as optimal control and optimal stopping: the adapted Wasserstein distance is the coarsest topology that guarantees the continuity of optimal stopping problems with bounded continuous rewards, and it restores the continuity of (bounded) portfolio optimization problems.
+For this reason, it is tempting to consider the deviations from the starting model $\mu$ within the adapted Wasserstein ball, as in \citeauthor{bartlsensitivityadapted} \cite{bartlsensitivityadapted}.
+The corresponding robust evaluation problems are denoted $\upGMad$ and $\lowGMad$ in Equations \eqref{eqdef:upbar G}–\eqref{eqdef:lowbar G}.

-$\bullet$ However, {\it we believe that there is no reason to restrict to such deviations} as the adaptedness condition is imposed with reference to the initial model whose accuracy is under question, and this is precisely the primary reason why the distributionally robust problem is considered in this work.
+$\bullet$ However, {\it we believe that there is no reason to restrict to such deviations}, as the adaptedness condition is imposed with reference to the initial model whose accuracy is under question; this is precisely the primary reason why the distributionally robust problem is considered in this work.

-$\bullet$ Consequently, this paper also considers the distributionally robust evaluations $\overline{G}^{\rm M}_p$ and $\underline{G}^{\rm M}_p$ introduced in \eqref{bar G}-\eqref{lowbar G} based on the classical Wasserstein distance.
+$\bullet$ Consequently, this article also considers the distributionally robust evaluations $\upGMc$ and $\lowGMc$ introduced in Equations \eqref{eqdef:upbar G}–\eqref{eqdef:lowbar G} based on the classical Wasserstein distance.
 Our numerical findings show that this more conservative viewpoint induces significantly higher model risk sensitivity. } \end{Remark}